-Benefits to employees including the directors are provided in the form of share-based payment transactions, whereby employees render services in exchange for the shares or rights over shares ("equity-settled transactions").
-The fair value of the employee services rendered is determined by reference to the fair value of the shares awarded or granted, excluding the impact of any non-market vesting conditions.
-The amount is determined by reference to the fair value of the shares awarded or granted on grant date.
-This fair value is recognised in profit or loss over the vesting period of the share-based payment scheme, with the corresponding increase in equity.
-The value of charge is adjusted in profit or loss over the vesting period to reflect expected and actual levels of shares vesting, with the corresponding adjustment made in equity.
+Benefits to employees including the directors are provided in the form of share-based payment transactions, whereby employees render services in exchange for shares or rights over shares ("equity-settled transactions").
+The fair value of the employee services rendered is determined by reference to the fair value of the shares awarded or rights granted, excluding the impact of any non-market vesting conditions.
+These are fair valued based on the market price of entity's share on grant date.
+This fair value is charged to profit or loss over the vesting period of the share-based payment scheme, with the corresponding increase in equity.
+The value of the charge is adjusted in profit or loss over the remainder of the vesting period to reflect expected and actual quantities vested, with the corresponding adjustment made in equity.